A happy ending - maybe - after Auckland man posts his 'Super weird Tesla story' - NZ Herald

 So I emailed the generic email which is oddly the only email address in all the documentation from the purchase.
 I eventually got a response from someone there, who said they'd follow up.

-They came back to me a couple of weeks later and said they'd need bank proof to process the refund, and that it would take a further 3-5 weeks once they had the bank proof.
+They came back to me a couple of weeks later and said they'd need bank proof to process the refund, and that it would take a further three to five weeks once they had the bank proof.
 This was now 10 weeks in.

-I's already send the bank proof right back at the start - and asked why they hadn't asked for the bank proof earlier if they thought they didn't have it.
-But re-sent them the proof anyway.
+I'd already send the bank proof right back at the start - and asked why they hadn't asked for the bank proof earlier if they thought they didn't have it.
+But resent them the proof anyway.

 Then the line went dead.